Oura Ring 5 vs. Fitbit: Top trackers compared

 Fitbit sleep tracking

-As far as Fitbit and sleep monitoring is concerned, it’s an aspect we have long praised the wearable maker for as being some of the most reliable and insightful.
+As far as Fitbit and sleep monitoring are concerned, it’s an aspect we have long praised the wearable maker for as among the most reliable and insightful.

 Like Oura, Fitbit has participated in a raft of validated sleep studies and has long led the way in terms of accuracy and analysis of sleep from the wrist.

-All of this data combines so Fitbit can create a single Sleep Score, based on aspects like heart rate and sleep stages.
+All of this data combines so that Fitbit can create a single Sleep Score, based on aspects like heart rate, duration, restlessness, and sleep stages.

 Fitbit can track sleep duration, the time taken to fall asleep, as well as those key sleep stages of deep, REM, and light sleep.
 Fitbit also counts the time spent awake or restless periods during that sleep time, so it gives a much harsher assessment of your night’s activity.

-And the previously dormant SpO2 offers richer insights and even helps detect signs associated with sleep disorders like sleep apnea.
-That is delivered via the Estimated Oxygen Variability graph which is found in your sleep analysis if you have a newer Fitbit device like the Charge 5 or Versa 4.
+And the previously dormant SpO₂ offers richer insights and even helps recognize potential signs associated with sleep disorders like sleep apnea.
+That is delivered via the Estimated Oxygen Variability graph, which is found in your sleep analysis if you have a newer Fitbit devices.

 There are also extra features such as Sleep Schedule, which tries to find your optimum bedtime to boost sleep consistency.
 Fitbit Premium has guided sleep meditations and will offer extra in-depth insights into device data.